Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Phenomenological Model

-The relevant limits of Eq.~\eqref{eq:se2} are made clear from Fig.~\ref{fig:se1_se2_plot}; firstly, the thin extensions to the left and bottom of the allowed region indicate that the active-sterile mixing strengths tend to constant values when the other mixing is much smaller than $r_{\nu}$, i.e.,
+The relevant limits of Eq.~\eqref{eq:se2} are made clear in the figure; firstly, the thin extensions to the left and bottom of the allowed region indicate that the active-sterile mixing strengths tend to constant values when the other mixing is much smaller than $r_{\nu}$, i.e.,

 This is exactly the \textit{standard seesaw} scenario, where one of the HNL states generates the light neutrino mass at tree level, while the other decouples.
 In each case, the value of one phase is constrained, while the phase difference can take any value.
-Secondly, the thin extension to the upper right of the allowed region suggests that the active-sterile mixing can also tend values much larger than $r_\nu$.
+Secondly, the thin extension to the upper right of the allowed region suggests that the active-sterile mixing can also tend to values much larger than $r_\nu$.
 In this limit,

-This is nothing other than the \textit{inverse seesaw} scenario, where both HNL states have a large active-sterile mixing, but a cancellation ensures that their combined contribution to the tree level neutrino mass is small.
+This is the \textit{inverse seesaw} scenario, where both HNL states have a large active-sterile mixing, but a cancellation ensures that their combined contribution to the tree level neutrino mass is small.